udocker

 - Makes these tools easier to use across systems.

-- Commands, syntax and logic are similar to docker.
+udockeruser interface:- Commands, syntax and logic are similar or even the same as docker CLI.

 udocker: Command Line Interface